4minutes-chung/predicting-house-prices-ames-econometric-ml/README.md

-# House Prices — Model Comparison
+# Housing Prices — Model Comparison

-This project benchmarks linear and tree-based models on the Ames Housing dataset.
+This project benchmarks linear and tree-based models on the Ames, Iowa Housing dataset.

 **Target**
 - log(SalePrice)